-The people who gathered in Deheishe originated from more than 45 villages west of Jerusalem and Hebron.
-Deheishe is one of the refugee camps that was created as a temporary humanitarian solution to the problem of accommodating those expelled Palestinian families.
-Perched together in tents the refugees suffered extreme conditions throughout the year.
-Towards the end of the 1950s the UNRWA started to build very simple living units: A single room of 10 square metres, 10 cm thick and 2.45 metres high walls, a steel roof and a floor made of rough concrete.
-The most distinct characteristics of these “buildings” were that it got bitterly cold during the winter season and unbearably hot during the summers.
-For these reasons, more and more refugees started to build their own houses so as not to live in the UNRWA-shacks any longer.
+Refugees in Deheishe camp originated from more than 45 villages west of Jerusalem and Hebron.
+The camp was created as a temporary humanitarian solution to the problem of accommodating expelled Palestinian families.
+At first, they were crowded in tents and suffered extreme conditions throughout the year.
+Towards the end of the 1950s, the UNRWA started to build very simple living units: A single room of 10 square metres, 10 cm thick and 2.45 metres high walls, a steel roof and a floor made of rough concrete.
+Those structures were always bitterly cold in the winter and unbearably hot in the summer.
+Therefore, more and more refugees started to build their own houses so as not to live in the UNRWA-shacks any longer.

 Deheishe camp, established in 1949, was originally built to serve 3000 refugees, but the number of residents has now reached at least 15,000 (unrwa.org).
 As the overpopulated camp is housing 5 times as many people as originally planned, the families that could afford so choose to leave and settle somewhere else in the surrounding areas.

 The camp doesn’t have parks or adequate playgrounds, as there’s very little space for them, although some institutions such as Kindergartens decorate their concrete floor with some plastic grass mats to create the image of a safe environment for the children to play.
 In schools however, children are surrounded by concrete walls and floors and have little equipment to play.
 Although the camp has organizations that target children and youth with activities, there is still a lack of safe public spaces where children can play.
 Therefore, many of them just play around in the narrow streets, with cars and vehicles passing around, which is sometimes dangerous for the children.